Trickster (DC Comics): Axel Walker

-Final Crisis: Rogues' Revenge

 With the "reformed" Trickster dead, Axel returned as the Trickster in Final Crisis: Rogues' Revenge miniseries.
-Throughout the series Axel was taught what it took to be a true Rogue.
+Throughout the series, Axel was taught what it took to be a true Rogue.
 When Trickster is told he needs to earn his place in the Rogues, he asks how.
 Mirror Master responds by telling him "Yeh don't tell Cold why yeh wanna be here, yeh tell him why yeh need to be here."
 At the end of the series Trickster participates in the murder of Inertia.

-The Flash (vol. 3)

 The Trickster and the Rogues visit Sam Scudder's old hideout and unveil a giant mirror with the words In Case of Flash: Break Glass written on it.
 Afterward, Axel is still on the run with the Rogues.
 He is seen speeding away in the Trickster Mobile, being chased by the Flash (Barry Allen).
 The Trickster drives off a cliff and escapes the vehicle, while the Flash takes the car apart in the air.

-The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Trickster/Axel Walker is reintroduced as a member of the Black Razors, the team responsible for dealing with the Daemonites invasion.
+In this new timeline, Trickster/Axel Walker is reintroduced as a member of the Black Razors, the team responsible for dealing with the Daemonites' invasion.
 He is tasked to work alongside Priscilla Kitaen to take down her clone.
 He is later seen as a part of Glider's Rogues, and rescued Captain Cold, and attempted to reason with an invading Gorilla Grodd, which led to him losing his right arm.
 He later was equipped with a robotic arm which essentially functioned like a normal human arm.